Quantum-data-driven dynamical transition in quantum learning: Discussion

 Our findings also connect to the observation in Ref.~\cite{you2023analyzing}.
 When the target value is chosen to be $\pm 1$ in Pauli measurements, only a polynomial convergence is observed; while a rescaling of the observable, equivalent to shifting the target values within $(-1, 1)$ leads to an exponential convergence though reaching to different solutions, which are fully explained by the {\it critical point} and {\it frozen-kernel dynamics} in our work.
 Ref.~\cite{liu2022representation} considered supervise learning only in the frozen-kernel dynamics, while the dynamical transition is not uncovered there.

 The two convergence classes with seven different dynamics we identified are focused on the orthogonal input data states.
-For more general case where input data are allowed to be non-orthogonal, one can expect that the accessible region of the measurement observable and thus the dynamical ``phase'' diagram will be changed induced by the overlaps among input data states, therefore we leave it as an open question for future study to understand the training dynamics with data correlations.
+For \BZ{a} more general case where input data are allowed to be non-orthogonal, one can expect that the accessible region of the measurement observable and thus the dynamical ``phase'' diagram will be changed induced by the overlaps among input data states, therefore we leave it as an open question for future study to understand the training dynamics with data correlations.
+In addition, it is an open problem whether a time-dependent tuning of target values can enhance the overall training of QNNs, given the different convergence dynamics in the time-independent cases considered in this work.

 While comparison between linear loss functions and quadratic loss functions is considered in previous work for optimization tasks~\cite{zhang2023dynamical}, a linear loss function does not work for classification of more than two classes of data, since linear loss functions push the observable only to boundaries.